 Danese Cooper and Stephen Walli explain why studying the history of open source will help the next generation of FOSS practitioners move forward with more confidence—and keep them from repeating past mistakes.
 This talk is meant as a gift to those who will inherit the open source movement, so they won’t compromise open source out of existence.

-Ms. Danese Cooper joined an Irish Tech firm, NearForm, Ltd, as VP of Special Initiatives after serving nearly 5 years as the Head of Open Source Software at PayPal, Inc. during which time she also served as inaugural Chairperson of the Node.js Foundation.
-Ms. Cooper previously served as the CTO of Wikimedia Foundation, Inc., as Chief Open Source Evangelist for Sun and as Sr. Director of Open Source Strategies for Intel.
-She concentrates on creating healthy open source communities and has served on the Boards of the Drupal Association, the Open Source Initiative, the Open Hardware Association and has advised Mozilla and the Apache Software Foundation.
-She also runs a successful open source consultancy which counts Bill & Melinda Gates Foundation, SETI Foundation, Harris Corporation and Numenta as clients.
-She has been known to knit through meetings.
+Danese Cooper is vice president of special initiatives at NearForm, an Irish tech firm.
+Previously, she was head of open source software at PayPal, CTO of the Wikimedia Foundation, chief open source evangelist for Sun, and senior director of open source strategies for Intel.
+Danese was also the inaugural chairperson of the Node.js Foundation.
+She concentrates on creating healthy open source communities and has served on the boards of Drupal Association, the Open Source Initiative, the Open Source Hardware Association, and she’s advised Mozilla and the Apache Software Foundation.
+Danese also runs a successful open source consultancy that counts the Bill & Melinda Gates Foundation, the SETI Institute, Harris, and Numenta as clients.
+She’s been known to knit through meetings.

 Stephen Walli is a principal program manager on the Azure engineering team at Microsoft.
 A technical executive, founder, consultant, writer, systems developer, software construction geek, and a standards diplomat, Stephen loves to build teams and products that excite customers.
 He has worked in the IT industry for almost 40 years, 25 of them working with open source.
 Previously, he was a distinguished technologist at Hewlett Packard Enterprise and consulted at Docker.
 Stephen blogs about the software business, standards, and open source at Once More unto the Breach, on Medium, and at Opensource.com.